r-blair/quickstartProduction/README.md

 ## Current things that greatly displease me

 With this build system we cannot do AOT compilation and lazy-load modules as rollup does not support code splitting.
-(Those fuckers.)